yioannides/fedora-resolve/README.md

 Your local user font folder in `~/.fonts` won't be seen by Davinci Resolve.

-## Conclusion
+## Opinion

-I started this shell script last year as a personal challenge (because I am not a programmer), but upon completing it, I realized how truly unoptimized Davinci Resolve for Linux is.
+I started this shell script as a non-programmer looking for a challenge, but upon completing it, I realized how truly unoptimized Davinci Resolve for Linux is and wouldn't personally recommend it to any Linux user.

-I personally use [Lightworks](https://lwks.com/) that works amazingly well on Linux; it's _factually_ supported natively on Linux (with both .rpm and .deb packages available), offers a familiar Resolve-esque UI and has a great community for technical support.
-The free tier only offers 720p video export, but both Create and Pro tiers are cheaper than Davinci Resolve Studio, so it's something worth considering.
+My personal recommendation is [Lightworks](https://lwks.com/); a video editing software that is _factually_ supported natively on Linux (with both .rpm and .deb packages available), offers a familiar Resolve-esque UI, has a great community for technical support and all free and paid versions provide rich features.

 Linux users deserve better, and Resolve on Linux just isn't it.

 ## Acknowledgments